awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-metrics.md

 ## Prometheus Metrics for memcached<a name="ContainerInsights-Prometheus-metrics-memcached"></a>

-The following metrics are automatically collected from memcached\.
+The following metrics are automatically collected from memcached on Amazon EKS and Kubernetes clusters\.

 | Metric Name | Dimensions |